shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-fungible-tokens.md

 ![SmartPy](../../../.gitbook/assets/fungible_smartpy_output.png)

-In the end, there is contract storage also and we can check in that there's eigth tokens in tom address and three tokens in jerry address and it's correct according to our tests.
+In the end, there is contract storage also and we can check in that there are eigth tokens in tom's address and three tokens in jerry's address and it's correct according to our tests.

 ![SmartPy](../../../.gitbook/assets/fungible_smartpy_storage.png)